jniechcial/engineering-manager/_posts/2019-06-08-five-tips-on-running-better-one-on-ones.md

 ---
 layout: post
-title:  "5 tips to running better 1:1s"
+title:  "5 tips on running better 1:1s"
 author: "Kuba"
 comments: true
 description: One on one meetings (1:1s) are the most important meeting you can have with your direct reports.
 Here are 5 tactical tips that you can apply to make your 1:1s better.